-The site of St. Valentine’s Day Massacre is among the most infamous in Chicago history.
-Yet today, if one visits the site no physical relics or reminders indicate that a legendary massacre ever happened there.
-While looking into how the erasure of the site happened, I discovered both that remains of the garage are scattered around the globe today and that the history of the site and those relics is a pretty wacky story.
+The site of the St. Valentine’s Day Massacre is among the most infamous in Chicago history.
+Yet today, if one visits the Chicago neighborhood where it happened no physical relics or reminders remain of the legendary massacre.
+I set out to investigate what happened to the site and wound up discovering that remains of the garage are scattered around the globe.
+In fact, the history of the site and those relics as incredible a story as the massacre itself.

 Capone vs. Moran

-On the morning of February 14, 1929 four unknown assailants, two dressed as Chicago policemen, gunned down seven men in a Lincoln Park garage.
+On the morning of February 14, 1929 four unknown assailants, two dressed as Chicago policemen, gunned down seven men in a Lincoln Park neighborhood garage.
 This crime shocked the nation and had long-term effects on local and national law enforcement and politics.

 Officially, the St. Valentine’s Day Massacre is an unsolved crime.
-The police were never able to identify the perpetrators and no one ever confessed.
+The Chicago police were never able to identify the perpetrators and no one ever confessed.
 But nobody really doubted who was behind the hit: Al Capone.
 His Chicago Outfit, an Italian gang based on the South Side, were waging a long, bloody war with Bugs Moran‘s North Side Irish gang.
 All the victims of the massacre were associates of the North Side gang.
 Moran himself was to be there, but fortuitously fled before the shooting began.
 Capone apparently planned the massacre as a means of ending a five-year war over the city’s vice businesses.
 The gangster wars did die down, but not because Capone won.